 They'll say they love whatever you get them.
 But with these gifts, they'll actually mean it.

 Grandparents are notoriously hard to shop for.
 They have everything, and usually don’t want much.
 The best gifts for grandparents either make their everyday routines a little easier or more luxurious, are things that they wouldn’t buy for themselves — like that fancy coffee maker, easy-to-use gadget, or extra-nice throw blanket — or are high in sentimental value.
 Gifts that lend themselves to connection are always meaningful, like a game the family can play together or an outing with the grandchildren.
-These gifts for grandparents all strike the right balance between thoughtful and nice.
+These gifts for grandma and grandpa all strike the right balance between thoughtful and nice.

 This vase-like cup charges and sanitizes a cellphone in just 20 minutes.
 If your parents never answer their phones because they're dead, set this up for them in a high traffic area, like a side table or nightstand, and they might just become more reliable.
 It works on any qi-enabled smart phone, which includes the iPhone 8 and any newer models, any Samsung Galaxy including and past the 5, any Google Nexus 4 and newer, and many Nokia Lumias.